 A problem with emptying means that your bladder doesn’t empty completely when you urinate.
 Nerve damage has caused an interruption in the signal that tells your bladder to void.
 This causes your bladder to never completely empty and may even cause it to overfill.

 - urinary tract infections

 It’s possible to have both emptying and storage dysfunctions if you have MS. This occurs when nerve damage causes the muscles in your bladder and urinary sphincter to fail to coordinate properly with each other.
-The symptoms can include all of those associated with both emptying and storage problems, and can also lead to kidney damage.
+Symptoms can include all of those associated with both emptying and storage problems and can also lead to kidney damage.

 Symptoms of a UTI include: